RSC-Labs/medusa-documents/README.md

 We know that your businesss may require different numbering.
 In such case - go to `Settings` tab and click `Change settings` in `Invoice`.
 You will see that you can change how your invoice number will look like.
 For instance, you can make something like `ABC123{invoice_number}`.
 If your last invoice has base number `10`, then you will get `ABC12311` as your next invoice number.

+Sometimes you may want to set your next invoice number (for instance when you have many different clients).
+You can do it by setting `Forced number` in `Settings`.
+Please remember that this setting will be applied for newly generated invoice and the incrementation will start over from this new number.

-<b>Protip:</b> After setting change, you can always go to `Templates` to see a preview with invoice number.
+<b>Protip:</b> After setting change, you can always go to `Templates` to see a preview with your next invoice number.

 ## Q&A